 - Heavy and light vehicle workshops,

 - Main Administration Area, and

-Due to its low ash content, none of the thermal coal extracted at Rolleston Open Cut requires washing.
+Due to its low ash content, the thermal coal extracted at Rolleston Open Cut does not require washing.
 All coal passes through the Coal Handling Facility (CHF), for crushing and sizing prior to loading onto trains (via the Train Loadout Facility).
 All coal is sold either for export via Ports in Gladstone, or into the domestic market.

 Brief History of the Operation

-In 2004 development was approved and construction commenced, with operations beginning in 2005.
+In 2004 development of the Rolleston Open Cut Mine was approved and construction commenced, with operations beginning in 2005.